hyperthreading/exp-slide-viewer/README.md

-## Credit
+## Credits

-I referred the code of react-pdf-highlighter by @agentcooper.
+I referred to the code of react-pdf-highlighter by @agentcooper.
 Thanks for the great example!